 The background, midground, and foreground should also include small looping animations such as moving clouds or insects in the grass.
 This makes the game seem more life-like.

 This will be done by creating separate threads for said animations and having them loop indefinitely.

-Background, midground, and foreground art should be at least 6000 pixels wide so that the world seems continuous (1920 pixel camera width + 4000 pixel platform width + some buffer).

 3c: Player / Environment Bridging